theupdateframework/taps/tap4.md

 the specified delegated targets role as the "top-level" targets role instead.
 In this case, the client should be careful in mapping the entries of the snapshot metadata file.
-For example, if the client restricts its trust to the Django project instead of the top-level targets role on PyPI, then version number of the "top-level" targets role on the client should correspond to the Django project instead of the actual top-level targets role on PyPI.
+For example, if the client restricts its trust only to the Django project, then the version number of the "top-level" targets role on the client should correspond to the Django project instead of the actual top-level targets role on PyPI.
 Please see [TAP 5](tap5.md) for more details.